For those schools that cannot visit the museum's campus an out-reach program, HERITAGE IN A SUITCASE, is available for use in your school.

 |COSTS||$3 per student||

-The Centre is open between 12pm and 4pm every Sunday with an extended opening time of 10am to 4pm on the first Sunday of the month (Hall Market Day).
+From February 11 the Centre will be open between 12pm and 4pm every Sunday.
 Teachers can visit the campus to assess the resources on offer and speak with volunteers about the programs available.